-3.4 Market risk
+3.3.2 Market risk

-Market risk is defined as the risk arising from changes in the prices of financial instruments or commodities and their impact on the earnings or economic value of the Bank.
+Market risk is defined as the risk arising from changes in the prices of, or income derived from, financial instruments or commodities and their impact on the earnings or economic value of the Bank.

 The Bank is only exposed to one component of market risk, being interest rate risk.
 This is the risk arising as a result of movements in interest rates having a different or mismatched effect on the Bank's assets and liabilities, which in turn affects the Bank's profitability or economic value.